Does Counselling Help?

 Will I need to lie on a couch?

 No, there are 2 comfortable chairs in the practice and sessions are conducted sitting down.
+In addition, I can also offer online sessions if more convenient.

 How confidential is your service?